ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 Each index runs on at least one **pod**[^1].

-[^1]: **seed pod**. noun. a carpel (female reproductive organ) or pistil (he pistil usually is located in the center of the flower and is made up of three parts: the stigma, style, and ovary) enclosing the seeds of a plant, esp a flowering plant.
+[^1]: **seed pod**. noun. a **carpel** (female reproductive organ) or pistil (usually is located in the center of the flower is made up of three parts: the stigma, style, and ovary) enclosing the seeds of a plant, esp a flowering plant.
 So pineconce pods are the seeds of the pinecone.

 **Pods** are pre-configured units of hardware for running a Pinecone service.